‘Anything is Possible’

 Prepared for the future:

-Intent: Pupils will have the skills, knowledge, personal, social, moral and emotional attributes to succeed in their future lives.
+Intent: Water Mill Primary School pupils will have the skills, knowledge, personal, social, moral and emotional attributes to succeed in their future lives.

 Implementation: Through a combination of actions from the previous three elements pupils will be taught the skills, values and knowledge that will enable them to become successful lifelong learners and active citizens of modern Britain.
 They will be given ‘real life’ activities and problems to solve and will participate in transition, careers and wider learning opportunities, including activities relating to safety, welfare and enterprise.
 They will value and respect the wonderful diversity of the school and wider society.